 Over the years, the Jerusalem Lutheran Church Women (JLCW) have continued to be very active either working in a group or individually.
 They focus on helping those in need by participating in local or worldly outreach ministries and addressing the needs of the church including fellowship events.

 The JLCW Board is composed for four women who are elected annually to coordinate the JLCW activities and projects.
-Additionally, we currently have representation on Church Council by six women elected to their respective positions.
+Additionally, we currently have representation on Church Council by women elected to their respective positions.

 There is an active Prayer Chain here at JLC comprised of women who work from their home.
 Prayer requests originate from members for family, friends, or others by phoning the prayer chain chairman.
 After the request is received, it is passed by phone to members of the chain, one to another.
 The prayer chain observes confidentiality and names remain anonymous when the caller requests confidentiality.

 Our faithful, talented women have been quilting for many, many years making beautiful quilts that are donated to Lutheran World Relief.
-Every October we ship 100 or more quilts to be distributed worldwide to individuals who have lost all their belongings during a disaster..
+Every October we ship quilts to be distributed worldwide to individuals who have lost all their belongings during a disaster..
 The "Quilters" meet twice a month in Luther Hall applying their talents and enjoying fellowship.
-During 2021, our quilters [from Jerusalem Lutheran, St. Paul's in Leetonia, St. Jude, and Greenford Lutheran] were very busy making 131 quilts for Lutheran World Relief.
+During 2023, our quilters [from Jerusalem Lutheran, St. Paul's in Leetonia, St. Jude, and Greenford Lutheran] were very busy making 88 quilts for Lutheran World Relief.
 We are truly thankful for these wonderful ladies!

 The JLC Women have always diligently taken care of the altar.
 The chancel paraments are coordinated with the changing church seasons and care for the communion linens.
 Additionally, they make sure that the candelabras are filled regularly for weekly worship services and special occasions.